ksu-cs-textbooks/cis400/content/D-milestones/09-milestone-7/_index.md

 * Implement `IPropertyChanged` on all menu items

 * Data bind menu items

 * Refactor Order to pass forward property changes

-* Create automated tests for your GUI
+* Create/expand your unit tests for any new classes, properties, or methods (at this point, you do not need to test custom WPF control classes)

 * Update UML Diagrams